marina-neseem/Accera-High-Perf-DL/case_studies/unrolled_convolution_gridsearch/README.md

 Now, let's write the Accera code to represent this sequence.

-First, we define the input and output arrays
+First, we define the input, weights, and output arrays
 ```python
 import accera as acc